rschristopher/ischristtrue.com/src/truth.md

  then gone too is any hope of any defensible epistemology.
-In other words, we can't know anything and there cannot be knowable truth about ourselves or the universe without a Spirit of Truth making knowledge available to us.
+In other words, we can't know anything and there cannot be knowable truth about ourselves, or the universe, without a Spirit of Truth making knowledge available to us.

 Whoever this divine Spirit of Truth is,